Snowsides/elma/gulp_bundle/README.md

-A boilerplate for build and compile JavaScript, SCSS, and SVG files.
+A boilerplate for build and compile JavaScript, SCSS, and SVG files and split to a few files.